Rockies vs. Pirates Player Props Betting Odds

 Bryant Stats

-- Bryant has 36 hits with five doubles, five home runs, 14 walks and 13 RBI.
+- Bryant has put up 38 hits with five doubles, five home runs and 14 walks.
+He has driven in 13 runs.

 Bryant Recent Games